Are you overwhelmed with

 - Make your park reservations.

-Disney – like everything – is different right now.
-Although you still need park tickets, you also need a park reservation for each day you have a ticket.
+You need park tickets, of course.
+But you also need a park reservation for each day you have a ticket.
 A park ticket with no reservation is almost like not having a park ticket.

 Initially, I thought this sounded really daunting – and I’m a Disney World pro.
 It really isn’t that difficult, though.